johnmichaelkuczynski/INTELLLIGENTINTELLIGENCEEVALUATION/replit.md

 # Cognitive Analysis Platform

 ## Overview
 This platform analyzes written text to assess the intelligence and cognitive fingerprint of authors using multi-model AI evaluation.
-It offers document analysis, AI detection, text rewriting, translation, and comprehensive cognitive profiling.
-The project aims to provide deep insights into cognitive abilities and thought processes from written content.
+It offers document analysis, AI detection, translation, and comprehensive cognitive profiling.
+The project aims to provide deep insights into cognitive abilities and thought processes from written content. **MAJOR CHANGE**: All rewrite functionality has been completely removed from the platform as per user decision to focus purely on analysis capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.